actionml/docs.actionml.com/ur_config.md

 The `datasource: params:` section controls input data.
 This section is Algorithm independent and is meant to manage the size of data in the EventServer and do compaction.
 Is changes the persisted state of data.
 A fixed `timeWindow: duration:` will have the effect of making the UR calculate a model in a fixed amount of time as long as soon as there are enough events to start dropping old ones.

- - **eventNames**: enumerates the event types to be used, the first of which is the primary event.
+ - **eventNames**: enumerates the event types to be used.
+Required and must match either eventsNames or indicators in algorithms: params.
  - **eventWindow**: This is optional and controls how much of the data in the EventServer to keep and how to compress events.
 The default it to not have a time window and do no compression.
 This will compact and drop old events from the EventServer permanently in the persisted data&mdash;so make sure to have some other archive of events it you are playing with the `timeWindow: duration:`.
 	 - **duration**: This is parsed for "days", "hours", "minutes", or smaller periods and becomes a Scala `Duration` object defining the time from now backward to the point where older events will be dropped. $set property change event are never dropped.
 	 - **removeDuplicates** a boolean telling the Datasource to de-duplicate non$set type events, defaults to `false`.